 As a result of the apostles' work, sick people were brought out into the streets on beds and mats so that Peter's shadow might fall across some of them as he went by.
 Crowds came from the villages around Jerusalem, bringing their sick and those possessed by evil spirits, and they were all healed.

 — Acts 5:15-16 NLT

 O God, thank you for the example of the early church.
-They dealt with sin and failure in their lives, then moved back into ministry.
-Use me, O Lord, to help us look beyond our failures and to the future of your ministry and mission for us as your people.
+They dealt with sin and failure in their lives, and then moved back into ministry.
+Use me, O LORD, to help us look beyond our failures and to the future of your ministry and mission for us as your people.
 O Holy Spirit, we desperately need your power and presence to help us move out of the shadows of our messes and failures into the work and mission Jesus has for us.
 Help us, O LORD, in Jesus' name.
 Amen.